CHIRAG4011/CaupenRost/replit.md

 ## Recent Changes (August 2025)

 ### Complete Rebranding and Currency Conversion
-- **Business Name**: Changed from "Sweet Crumbs Bakery" to "NIKITA RASOI & BAKES" across all templates, JavaScript files, and email content
+- **Business Name**: Changed from "Sweet Crumbs Bakery" to "CaupenRost" across all templates, JavaScript files, and email content
 - **Currency Conversion**: Full conversion from USD ($) to Indian Rupee (₹) throughout the application
 - **Product Pricing**: Updated all product prices to appropriate INR values (multiplied by ~10x for realistic Indian pricing)
 - **Delivery Fees**: Updated from $5.00 to ₹50.00, free delivery threshold changed from $50 to ₹500
 - **Tax Rates**: Updated from 8.5% US tax to 18% Indian GST rate
-- **Admin Email**: Changed from admin@sweetcrumbsbakery.com to admin@nikitarasoi.com
+- **Admin Email**: Changed from admin@sweetcrumbsbakery.com to admin@caupenrost.com
 - **JavaScript Localization**: Updated currency formatting to use en-IN locale with INR currency
 - **Template Fixes**: Fixed analytics template slicing and undefined variable errors